 - rehabilitation exercises

-Our chiropractic treatments are 20-30 minutes long and sometimes longer depending on the condition that is being treated.
+Our chiropractic treatments last for 20-30 minutes and sometimes even longer depending on the complexity of the condition that is being treated.

-Active Release Technique (ART) - a soft tissue technique that incorporates movement into the therapy.
-Abnormal tissues are treated by combining precisely directed tension by the chiropractor combined with very specific patient movements.
+Active Release Technique (ART): this is a soft tissue technique that incorporates patient movement into the therapy.
+Dysfunctional tissues are treated by combining precise hands-on pressure on the muscles by the chiropractor combined with very specific patient movements.
 Headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow are just a few of the many conditions that can be resolved quickly and permanently with ART.

 Trigger Point Therapy: This type of massage therapy addresses tight area within the muscle tissue that triggers pain in the other area of the body.
 At times, the pain might become sharp, intense or dull; it depends on the isolated pressure.
 With the help of this massage technique, you can experience a significant decline in the pain thereby managing the pain and stress from chronic injuries.

 Proprioceptive Neuromuscular Facilitated (PNF) Stretching: This is a common practice of stretching muscles to maximize its flexibility.
 Flexible body allows you to move freely and comfortably.
 PNF stretching is a very effective form of rehabilitation.

 The purpose of chiropractic adjustments is to improve motion in joints that are not moving/functioning optimally.
 By adjusting or restoring movement to joints, the muscles around the joints relax and the patient feels less discomfort and more mobility.
 Adjustments are tailored to the needs of the patient, as well as the patient’s age.
 We offer hands-on adjustments as well as instrument directed adjustments to create the most comfortable adjustment for any patient of any age.